spoothie/DropletSeat/README.md

 [Homepage] | [Forums] | [Twitter] | [Facebook]

 ## Using the plugin
-Simply place the latest [compiled jar][Builds] in Spout's plugins folder and change the `config.yml` located under `plugins/DropletExample`.
+Simply place the latest [compiled jar][Builds] in the `plugins` folder and change the `config.yml` under the plugin's folder if needed.

 ## Contributing
 Like the project?
 Feel free to [donate] to help continue development!